 ▶Learn how to cook Japanese typical meals including grilled fish, miso soup and more!

 In Japan, you can find two very similar-sounding dishes that are both quite popular: hambagu and hambaga.
-An hambaga refers to the American-style hamburger and is logically seen as a foreign dish in Japan.
-Hambagu refers to a popular Japanese dish similar to Hamburg steak in Western countries.
+A “hambaga” refers to the American-style hamburger and is, as you would expect, seen as a foreign dish in Japan.
+Hambagu refers to a popular Japanese dish similar to hamburg steak or even meatloaf in western countries.
 It is made from ground meat, chopped onions, eggs and breadcrumbs seasoned with salt and pepper.
 Mix them carefully in a bowl and form them into patties.
 Hambagu is usually served with rice or bread, as well as steamed or grilled vegetables or mashed potatoes on the side.

 Hambagu Recipe